 There is a “movement” towards homemade and organic bath and beauty products, and many Etsy sellers are taking advantage of the trend.

-Digital products can include artwork, stationery and planners, knitting and crochet patterns, stickers, and more.
+Digital items can include artwork, stationery and planners, knitting and crochet patterns, stickers, and more.

-The best part of digital products?
+The best part of digital downloads?
 No shipping costs!
 Your customers simply download the product at their time of purchase.

 Remember Lois Calli-Smith?
 She did not turn her lifelong love of sewing into a clothing business but rather a business selling digital sewing patterns.